gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We are now confident that the incremental compiler is ready to be used in every build, so it is now the new default setting.

-### Nested included builds

-Composite builds is a feature that allows a Gradle build to 'include' another build and conveniently use its outputs locally rather than via a binary repository.
-This makes some common workflows more convenient, such as working on multiple source repositories at the same time to implement a cross-cutting feature.
-In previous releases, it was not possible for a Gradle build to include another build that also includes other builds, which limits the usefulness of this feature for these workflows.
-In this Gradle release, a build can now include another build that also includes other builds.
-In other words, composite builds can now be nested.

-There are a number of limitations to be aware of.
-These will be improved in later Gradle releases:

-- A `buildSrc` build cannot include other builds, such as a shared plugin build.
-- The root project of each build must have a unique name.

 ### Periodic cache cleanup

 Caching has always been one of the strong suits of Gradle.
 Over time, more and more persistent caches have been added to improve performance and support new features, requiring more and more disk space on build servers and developer workstations.
 Gradle now addresses one of the most highly voted issues on GitHub and introduces the following cleanup strategies: